 Remortgaging can also be a way to consolidate other existing debt and pay it off within your monthly mortgage payments.
 However, although interest rates on mortgages are often lower than on personal loans, you could end up paying more overall if you choose to take the mortgage out over a longer term.

 If you’re looking to remortgage your property, the cost of your new agreement will be one of the biggest factors in your decision-making process.
-But there are other things to think about – such as whether the mortgage is portable, whether the lender will allow you to overpay on your repayments, what the exit fees are, and whether the term length suits your needs.
+But there are other things to think about – such as whether the mortgage is portable, whether the mortgage lender will allow you to overpay on your repayments, what the exit fees are, and whether the term length suits your needs.

 How can being in your probation period affect your chances of getting a new mortgage?

-If you’ve just started a new job and are in your probationary period, you may find it challenging to remortgage mortgage (though not impossible).
+If you’ve just started a new job and are in your probationary period, you may find it challenging to remortgage (though not impossible).
 This is because, from the lender’s perspective, your source of income has not been secured yet, so you’re considered to be a riskier candidate for a loan.

-You may find that the lender will want to get in touch with your employer to confirm the length of your probationary period and to review your job offer as part of their evaluation.
+You may find that the lender will want to get in touch with your employer to confirm the length of your probationary period and to review your job offer and basic salary as part of their evaluation.
 It’s also worth noting that underwriters are unlikely to be able to factor variable pay elements, such as bonuses or commission, into your overall income when you’re still in your probation period.
 This means you might not be able to rely on these variable projections to generate the multiples you need to secure your preferred loan amount.